How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 Once you’ve chosen your preferred plan, choose your domain name.

 If you already have a name in mind, enter it now.
-If your preferred name is already taken or you haven’t made a decision on your domain name, you can opt to enter it later.
+If your preferred name has already been taken or you haven’t decided on your domain name, you can opt to enter it later.

 Bluehost's Option to Choose Your Free Domain Name Later (Screenshot)